-- Development will respond positively to local townscape character, key elements of which include: - a.
-High quality historic townscape - b.
-Town centre uses at ground floor level - Prevailing building heights of 2 and 3 storeys - with taller prominent landmark buildings
+- 1. Development will respond positively to local townscape character, key elements of which include: - a.
+High quality historic townscape; - Town centre uses at ground floor level; - c.
+Prevailing building heights of 2 and 3 storeys with taller prominent landmark buildings; and

 - d.
-An urban morphology characterised by fine grain development benefitting from rich and varied traditional building detailing and materials - In accordance with Policy 3, shopping frontages should be in a mix of retail (A1) and other appropriate town centre uses, including leisure, cultural, community facilities and uses that contribute to the evening and night time economy. - Development will be acceptable where it would lead to the creation of additional floorspace for appropriate town centre uses that support the main retail function of the central High Street area. - 4.
-The development of building backs will be acceptable where this would not have an undue negative impact on the operation of units fronting the High Street. - 5.
-Development in the area should, where possible, seek to deliver improvements in the townscape and environmental quality of the Bellingham Lane area including the opportunities to improve the public space in front of The Mill Arts and Events Centre.
+An urban morphology characterised by fine grain development benefitting from rich and varied traditional building detailing and materials. - In accordance with Policy 3, shopping frontages should be in a mix of retail (A1) and other appropriate town centre uses, including leisure, cultural, community facilities and uses that contribute to the evening and night time economy; - Development will be acceptable where it would lead to the creation of additional floorspace for appropriate town centre uses that support the main retail function of the central High Street area; - The development of building backs will be acceptable where this would not have an undue negative impact on the operation of units fronting the High Street; - 5.
+Development in the area should, where possible, seek to deliver improvements in the townscape and environmental quality of the Bellingham Lane area including the opportunities to improve the public space in front of The Mill Arts and Events Centre; and - 6.
+Pedestrian links across Rayleigh, including to the Mount, should be strengthened.